How I Organize Customer Feedback in 9 Effective Steps

 Ok, so you’ve taken the first step by collecting feedback from your customers.

-Why is organizing user feedback so important?
+Why is organizing customer feedback so important?

-Identifying trends and patterns
+Identifying trends and patterns before they become problems

-Aligning teams across the business
+Aligning teams across the business around shared priorities

-Driving product and service innovation
+Driving product and service innovation grounded in real demand

 The pivotal role of feedback in SaaS startups